Hugos68/skeleton-client-side-themes/README.md

 # Skeleton client side themes

-This is an example repository to showcase how to get fully client side theme that persists through localstorage.
+This is an example repository to showcase how to get fully client side theme toggling that persists through localstorage.

 ## Steps

 1. Edit your app.html:

 ```diff
 <!doctype html>
 <html lang="en" class="dark">